akikoo/grunt-frontend-workflow/README.md

 code into both common and page-specific packages.
 RequireJS setup is adapted from https://github.com/requirejs/example-multipage-shim.

 Grunt is used for running specified tasks during development.
-To simply optimize the files without using Grunt, go to the project folder and run:

-    node tools/r.js -o tools/build.js

 ##Environment setup